Learning Waveform-Based Acoustic Models using Deep Variational Convolutional Neural Networks: Introduction

-Section~\ref{sec:parznets} is concerned with the design of neural architecture, which should incorporate properties known to be relevant for robustness such as invariance to local translations and stability to small diffeomorphisms that distort speech signals~\cite{mallat2012}.
-Moreover, the network should perform automatic feature extraction by avoiding fast compression schemes associated with information loss when operating with standard filterbank features~\cite{alsteris,meyer07,petere99}.
-To account for all of this, we design the network as a Lipschitz continuous operator mapping speech waveforms into a feature space such that small perturbations in the inputs caused by local translations and diffeomorphisms result in relatively small changes in the pre-softmax network outputs.
+Section~\ref{sec:parznets} is concerned with the design of neural architecture, which should perform automatic feature extraction by avoiding fast compression schemes associated with information loss when operating with standard non-adaptive filterbank features~\cite{alsteris,meyer07,petere99}.
+We design the neural network as a Lipschitz continuous operator that maps speech waveform frames into a feature space in such a way that small perturbations in the inputs caused by local translations and diffeomorphisms result in relatively small changes in the pre-softmax network outputs.
 As we operate in the waveform domain, the first layer of our convolutional network extracts information relevant for discrimination between phonetic units by decomposing a speech frame into frequency sub-bands using a set of parametric band-pass filters.
-The filters are defined by cosine modulations of compactly supported windows and allow for embedding of waveform signals into a structured high-dimensional space where we hypothesize that units will be easier to separate.
-The network then employs \acro{1d} convolutional layers with standard non-parametric wide-pass filters for extraction of relevant spectro-temporal patterns while gradually compressing the structured representation generated by the sub-band decomposition.
-The outputs of the last such convolutional block are passed to a multi-layer perceptron (\acro{mlp}) with a softmax output.
+The filters are defined by cosine modulations of compactly supported windows and allow for embedding of waveform signals into a structured high-dimensional space where we hypothesize that phonetic units will be easier to separate.
+The network then employs standard \acro{1d} convolutional layers with non-parametric filters for extraction of relevant spectro-temporal patterns while gradually compressing the structured representation generated by the sub-band decomposition.
+The outputs of the last such convolutional block are passed to a multi-layer perceptron (\acro{mlp}) with a softmax output.\IEEEpubidadjcol